Cycle flow based module detection in directed recurrence networks: Conclusion

-In this paper we addressed the problem of module detection in weighted directed networks by constructing a novel measure of communication between nodes.
-This measure is based on a cycle decomposition of the probability flow which encodes the directional information.
-Since our measure is symmetric, it allows us to apply clustering methods designed for undirected graphs.
-We applied our new method on analyzing two toy examples and showed how it overcomes the essential drawbacks of common methods.
-Finally we demonstrated our novel approach on a real-world directed network coming from a timeseries data.
+In this paper we addressed the problem of module detection in weighted directed networks coming from time series data.
+The new method we propose is based on constructing a reversible transition matrix $\mathcal{P}$ which is based on using multi-step, bidirectional transitions encoded by a cycle decomposition of the probability flow, and we provide a simple and fast algorithm for estimating $\mathcal{P}$ directly from the timeseries data.
+Since $\mathcal{P}$ is reversible, it allows us to apply clustering methods designed for undirected graphs.
+We applied the method to several examples and showed how it overcomes essential limitations of common methods.
+Finally we demonstrated our novel approach on a real-world directed network coming from time-series data, offering a new way to analyze irreversible processes.

-All RW-based approaches fail when confronted with networks containing sink and source nodes, and our algorithm is no exception, the reason being that the RW is no longer ergodic.
-A common ad hoc solution is to ergodify the process by including a small teleportation probability $\tau$, this is done e.g. in Google's PageRank algorithm \cite{Google06}.
-In future work, we hope to address this problem more systematically.
+\acknowledgments The authors thank Stefan R\"udrich for valuable insights on earthquake data analysis and useful feedback on the manuscript; and Christof Sch\"utte, Marco Sarich and Michael Schaub for helpful discussions.
+The authors further thank the two anonymous referees for comments that improved the paper.